davidgasquez/handbook/Open Data.md

 - How can datasets be indexed?
 - What is the incentive for people to adopt it?
   - [If everybody could converge to it, e.g: _"datapackage.json_" as a metadata and schema description standard, then, an ecosystem of utilities and libraries for processing data would take advantage of it](https://news.ycombinator.com/item?id=15346836).
+  - Is there a way to use web3 mechanisms to incentivize people?
+DAOs might be a good fit.
+Also, companies like [Golden](httpfs://golden.com/) and [index.as](https://index.as/) are doing interesting work on monetizing data curation.
 - How can LLMs help "building bridges"?
   - They're blurring the line between structured and unstructured data.
   - E.g: point a GPT wrapper to a GitHub repository and get the auto-generated `datapakage.json`.
 It should infer files, schema, and types and generate some metadata for us.
 Then, a "dataset package" can be anything the tool can crawl.